lathika8489/PSP-UNIT---I/README.md

 		Else
 			Print B is big
 ```

-Example
-Write an algorithm to check whether he is eligible to vote?
+Example: Write an algorithm to check whether he is eligible to vote or not
 Step 1: Start
 Step 2: Get age
 Step 3: if age >= 18 print “Eligible to vote”